mxriuki/phase-1-javascript-project-mode/README.md

 Lemon Zing Cocktails
-Welcome to Lemon Zing Cocktails, a web application that provides cocktail enthusiasts with inspiration and information about various cocktails.
-Explore new drinks, learn their ingredients, and enjoy your cocktail journey with us!
+Welcome to Lemon Zing Cocktails, a web application designed for cocktail enthusiasts to explore, discover, and enjoy a variety of cocktails.
+Whether you're looking for new drink ideas or want to learn about classic mixes, Lemon Zing Cocktails has you covered!

 Features
-Get Cocktail Button: Click to fetch a random cocktail and display its details.
+Get Cocktail Button: Fetches a random cocktail with detailed information.
-Like Button: Like your favorite cocktails and keep track of your preferences.
+Like Button: Save your favorite cocktails to keep track of your preferences.
-Related Cocktails: Discover related cocktails to broaden your options.
+Related Cocktails: Discover similar cocktails to expand your drink options.
-Responsive Design: Enjoy a seamless experience across devices.
+Responsive Design: Enjoy a seamless experience on any device.
 Technologies Used
 Frontend: HTML, CSS (Tailwind CSS), JavaScript
 API: The Cocktail DB API